 Lunch is a feast of fried chicken and steamed fish and fresh local vegetables.
 There is no chance of going hungry along the way.

 Into the jungle

 Day three and the landscape changes completely.
 We strip off our thick sweaters as we descend into the jungle, surrounded by lush vegetation that brings a suffocating heat.

-This is coffee-growing country and we take a tour of a small plantation, slapping away hundreds of minute mosquitoes that settle on the backs of my knees, looking for sustenance.
+This is coffee-growing country.
+We take a tour of a small plantation, slapping away hundreds of minute mosquitoes that settle on the backs of my knees looking for sustenance.
 Later, the owners roast the coffee over the fire and serve hot, strong coffee.

 The afternoon brings a steep climb.
 Yoel warns us that it will be the hardest 45 minutes but that our reward will be an amazing camping site all to ourselves.

 It is hard.
 I begin counting steps to keep myself going.
 A hundred steps.
 Rest.
 Another hundred steps.
 Rest.
 I tell myself over and over that I can do this, that I can make it to the top.